pefarrell/pefarrell.github.io/talks.md

 Here is an incomplete sample of some research presentations I have given.

+<h2><a href="{{site.url}}/files/talks/latent_variable_proximal_point.pdf" class="iwantyoubold">The latent variable proximal point algorithm for variational problems with inequality constraints</a></h2>

+<p>Related coauthors: Brendan Keith, Thomas Surowiec, Ioannis Papadopoulos, Jørgen Dokken</p>

+<p>The latent variable proximal point (LVPP) algorithm is a new framework for solving infinite-dimensional variational problems with inequality constraints.
+The algorithm is a saddle point reformulation of the Bregman proximal point algorithm.
+At the continuous level, the two formulations are equivalent, but the saddle point formulation is more amenable to discretisation.</p>

+<p>LVPP yields numerical methods with observed mesh-independence for obstacle problems, contact, fracture, plasticity, and others besides.
+In many cases this mesh independence is achieved for the first time.
+The framework also extends to more complex constraints, providing means to enforce convexity in the Monge-Ampère equation and gracefully handling quasi-variational inequalities, where the underlying constraint depends implicitly on the unknown solution.</p>

+<p>In this talk we describe the LVPP algorithm in a general form and apply it to a number of problems from across mathematics.</p>

 <h2><a href="{{site.url}}/files/talks/structure_in_time.pdf" class="iwantyoubold">Enforcing conservation laws and dissipation inequalities numerically via auxiliary variables</a></h2>

 <p>Related coauthors: Boris Andrews, Mingdong He, Kaibo Hu</p>